marcoantonioni/daffy/daffydoc/docs/Cloud-Paks/index.md

 ## What is required to deploy a Cloud Pak?

-Before you can deploy a cloud pak, you must have the following:
+Before you can deploy a Cloud Pak, you must have the following:

 ###  You must have a cluster running
 - An existing cluster in a supported provider